 actions is a matter of life and death, as citizens are rated regularly in their morals and those who consistently slip are "sent to H".
 Yarrow, unfortunately, is prone to unreal

-thinking, and he's not helped by his wife Marie, a proper, frigid, passive-agressive Sigmenite who feels forced to rat out every minor unreality
+thinking, and he's not helped by his wife Marie, a proper, frigid, passive-aggressive Sigmenite who feels forced to rat out every minor unreality

 to their resident gapt

-Pornsen, a combination of confessor and political commisary.
+Pornsen, a combination of confessor and political commissar.